yuviSomavamshi/ionic-docs/docs/intro/cdn.md

 ```

 :::note
-See [Ionicons usage](https://ionic.io/ionicons/usage) for more information on using Ionicons.
+See [Simulatorons usage](https://ionic.io/ionicons/usage) for more information on using Simulatorons.
 :::